LLM-Assisted Web Measurements: Methodology

 \subsection{Research Questions}

-Our study is centered around three main research questions: \begin{itemize} \item RQ1: To what extent is website classification a common and useful practice in the field of web measurements? \item RQ2: Can LLMs perform website classification correctly and at scale? \item RQ3: Can LLMs be leveraged to support representative, targeted web measurements? \end{itemize}
+Our study is centered around three main research questions: \begin{itemize} \item RQ1: To what extent is website classification a common and useful practice in the field of web measurements, and which website classification tasks are most commonly adopted? \item RQ2: Can LLMs accurately classify websites across diverse classification tasks at scale? \item RQ3: How can LLMs be leveraged to support representative, targeted web measurements at scale? \end{itemize}

-To answer RQ1, we perform a systematic literature review to identify research papers relying on website classification to carry out targeted web measurements (see Section~\ref{sec:survey}).
-We leverage this analysis both to motivate the importance of the problem at hand and to identify publicly available datasets of labeled websites.
+To answer RQ1, we perform a systematic literature review to identify research papers relying on website classification to carry out targeted web measurements, and select representative website classification tasks (Section~\ref{sec:survey}).
+We leverage this analysis both to motivate the importance of the problem at hand and to identify publicly available datasets of labeled websites that may support the next steps of our investigation.

-Then, to answer RQ2, we select representative website classification tasks to assess how LLMs perform on them (see Section~\ref{sec:classification}).
-After validating the quality of the available datasets, we create curated variants suitable for a principled experimental evaluation.
-We then design corresponding prompts to guide the LLMs and assess their performance using standard measures.
+Then, to answer RQ2, we assess how LLMs perform on the previously identified classification tasks.
+After validating the quality of the available datasets and identifying relevant shortcomings, we create curated variants suitable for a principled experimental evaluation (Section~\ref{sec:benchmark}).
+We then design corresponding prompts to guide the LLMs and assess their accuracy and efficiency on the curated datasets (Section~\ref{sec:classification}).

-Finally, to answer RQ3, we perform targeted web measurements based on our best-performing LLM for website classification (see Section~\ref{sec:measurement}).
-We then carefully validate the results of the measurements to determine whether the LLM was effective enough to ensure the correctness of the drawn research inferences.
+Finally, to address RQ3, we propose a LLM-based methodology for conducting large-scale targeted web measurements based on Tranco, building on the findings of our previous experimental evaluation.
+We validate this methodology by $(i)$ performing large-scale targeted web measurements using our best-performing LLM for website classification, and $(ii)$ carefully assessing the results of the measurements to determine whether the LLM was effective enough to ensure the correctness of the drawn privacy inferences (Section~\ref{sec:measurement}).